 Level I Code of Conduct offenses are minor disruptions to the classroom environment.
 Typically, these are not referred to an administrator until the classroom level interventions are not correcting the behavior.
 With Level 1 behaviors, the goal is to correct the behavior while limiting time missed from class.
-Some examples of an administrator response, in addition to an intervention based approach resolutions, are but not limited to: Verbal reprimand, student conference, parent/student contact and/or conference, reteaching expectations, community service, withdrawal of privileges, alternate supervision.
+Some examples of an administrator response, in addition to an intervention based approach resolutions, are but not limited to: Verbal reprimand, student conference, parent/student contact and/or conference, reteaching expectations, community service, withdrawal of privileges, class period of ISS, confiscation of tobacco/vapor nicotine products, alternate supervision.
 Repeated misbehavior requires a parent/teacher conference, a conference with the counselor and/or a conference with an administrator.
 Staff should use responses in a graduated fashion.